 Spider veins are not only a sign of aging.
 Younger individuals with a genetic predisposition might acquire them.

-During pregnancy, or if additional risk factors such as an occupation that involves extensive standing and/or sitting or obesity are present, the likelihood for the development of spider veins increases.
+During pregnancy, or if additional risk factors such as an occupation that involves extensive standing and/or sitting or overweight are present, the likelihood for the development of spider veins increases.

 In many cases, spider veins are harmless and tend to be an aesthetic matter.
 But they may also be the first signs of venous disorder or, if located around the ankle as corona phlebectatica, of a more serious venous insufficiency.